 How much sleep you need

-The method I used to find my answer is a simple and near-perfect way to figure out your personal sleep requirement.
+The method I used to find my answer is a simple and a near-perfect way to figure out your personal sleep requirement.

 For a period of 7 days, go to bed at the same time every night and wake without an alarm clock.
 Allow yourself enough time to get 9 hours of sleep.
 Use a tracker to jot down your sleep times.
 By the last two days of the test, a natural sleep cycle should start to emerge.
-Most people will fall in the 7 to 9-hour range experts recommend.
+Most people will fall in the 7 to 9-hour range.

 Because what we do during the day contribute to sleeplessness, use the tracker to not only help you figure out how much sleep your body needs, but also to help pinpoint habits and behaviors contributing to your insomnia and impacting your sleep quality.